bitsmuggler/google-routes-mcp-server/README.md

 This project is a simple MCP (Model Context Protocol) server that integrates with the **Google Maps Geocoding API** and **Routes API** to compute directions between two addresses.

+You can find all the details and the story behind it in my blog post: [Building My First MCP Server: A Practical Guide with Google Routes API](https://www.workingsoftware.dev/building-my-first-mcp-server-a-practical-guide-with-google-routes-api/)

 ## Features

 - MCP server with [Model Context Protocol](https://modelcontextprotocol.dev/)